Find out about the support available to help you into work if you have a disability or health condition.

 To get support, you must:

-- Have a disability or health condition (physical or mental) that makes it hard for you to do parts of your job
+- Have a physcial or mental health condition or disability that means you need support to do your job or get to and from work

 - Be over 16 years old

 - Live and work in Wales, England, or Scotland

 - Have a paid job or be about to start or return to one